HHSAPCompSci2020/capstone-project-keivna-5/FinalProject/doc/README.txt

 ﻿Keivna
 Authors: Katia Bravo and Elise Vambenepe
-Revision: 5/14/2021
+Revision: 5/24/2021

 Introduction:
-[In a few paragraphs totaling about ½ page, introduce the high-level concept of your program.
-What this looks like depends a lot on what type of thing you are making.
-An introduction for an application will look different than one for a game.
-In general, your introduction should address questions like these:

 What does your program do?
 * The user navigates a 3D life-like world to find the perfect photography shot.
-For now, the user gets to explore the Golden Gate Bridge from any angle and take photos they could never do in person.
+The user gets to explore the Golden Gate Bridge from any angle and take photos they could never do in person.
 The program opens up a 3D world boarded by a viewfinder, as if the user was looking directly into the camera.
-As they navigate this 3D world with their mouse and keyboard through the viewfinder, once they find the perfect location, they can take a photo with the shutter button displayed on the viewfinder.
-In later versions, they can advance their photography skills by changing aperture, ISO, shutter speed, and taking long-exposure photos.
-The physical 3D environment itself can be changed by adding cars and pedestrians, changing the time of day, sky and mountains, and adding nature elements to the overall setting in predefined locations.
-Future versions will have a continuous mode where cars and pedestrians will continuously pass by and the sun will set to create a sunset.
+Once the user finds the perfect location by navigating through the 3D world, they can take a photo with the shutter button displayed on the viewfinder.
+They can advance their photography skills by changing ISO, shutter speed (for long-exposure photos), and the direction of the light source.
+The physical 3D environment will be in a continuous mode where cars will continuously pass by on the bridge, and various backgrounds can be selected.
+All shots will be visible in the portfolio and a glossary window is available to learn how to use various features.
 Overall, the user will be able to escape the real world and practice getting that perfect shot all from the comfort of their home.

 What problem does it solve?
 Why did you write it?
 * The purpose of this application is to create a place where people can explore and practice their photography skills without having to go anywhere.
-It offers a free alternative to buying nice equipment as the 3D world focuses on learning and developing photography skills that can be later implemented in real life.
+It offers a free alternative to buying expensive equipment as the 3D world focuses on learning and developing photography skills that can be later implemented in real life.
 This also includes teaching people about different photography techniques as well as helping people create their own virtual portfolios of the photos they took.

 What is the story?